arakelian/json-filter/README.md

 ## Paths

-Paths are used to identify portions of the JSON to be included or excluded.
-The forward slash (`/`) character can be used in a path to separate nested JSON elements.
+Paths are used to identify JSON fragments that should be included or excluded.
+The forward slash (`/`) character can be used to identify nested JSON elements.

-For example, consider the following JSON:
+Consider the following JSON:

 ```java
 {